Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 In another instance, detainees alleged even harsher measures.

 The corrections expert found that the use of pepper spray was "appropriate given the circumstances."
-But they saw a significant problem with the staff's subsequent actions.
+But the expert saw a significant problem with the staff's subsequent actions.

 Cold water is recommended to safely decontaminate pepper spray.